CTSRD-CHERI/cheri-c-programming/src/limitations/bounds-imprecision.md

    not just set bounds, but also ensure suitable alignment and padding such that non-aliasing can be enforced using CHERI bounds.

+ - Sub-allocation patterns, where the result of a single call to `malloc()` is used to allocate two or more related but disjointed objects, possibly of different types.
+   This is different from custom allocators, because the intent is not to write a memory allocator, but rather to optimise the allocation of multiple related objects.
+Consider, for example, the contiguous allocation of an array and a structure that references the array.
+In this case, bounds must be set manually and bounds precision considerations are necessary.

  - Other uses of manually set bounds in libraries and applications to limit the potential for underruns and overruns, such as in packet parsing, which must similarly take into account new alignment and padding requirements.